Urban-Meteorology-Reading/muhd-meta/source/networks/LUMA/sites/NGT.rst

 Acknowledgements
 ################

-We thank Adrian Bowmann from Royal Borough of Kensington and Chelsea  for site access.
+We thank Adrian Bowmann at Royal Borough of Kensington and Chelsea  for site access.